meramsey/cyberpanel-fixperms/README.md

 ### Fixperms - for one single user

-To get the `fixperms` script, simply wget the file from GitHub and make sure it's executable:
+To get the `fixperms` script, simply wget the file from Gitlab and make sure it's executable:

 ```bash
 wget https://github.com/spyngamerman/Cyberpanel-fixperms/raw/master/fixperms.sh